ItsProfessional/CursorInverter/README.md

 ## Installation
 1. Download the [latest release](https://github.com/ItsProfessional/CursorInverter/releases/latest) and store the script in a convenient location.
-2. Run the script as administrator.
+2. Run the script as administrator when you want to start the script.
 3. Profit

 Alternatively, the installation can be automated by running the following in a administrative powreshell window.